-Commenting on the Advance HE and the Higher Education Policy Institute (HEPI) Student Academic Experience Survey, Sir Peter Lampl, founder of the Sutton Trust said:
+Commenting on the Advance HE and the Higher Education Policy Institute (HEPI) Student Academic Experience Survey, Sir Peter Lampl, founder and chairman of the Sutton Trust said:

 “It is good to see that more students feel their degrees are providing value for money.
 However, there’s only been a 3 percentage point increase and it’s just not good enough that only 38% perceive they are getting good or very good value from their course.

 “In sharp contrast 60% of students in Scotland and 48% in Wales – where fees are lower or non-existent – think their courses are good value.

 “English graduates leave university with debts of over £50,000.
 A more fair and affordable fees system would increase the number of students who believe they are getting value for money.
 To do this we need to see the reintroduction of maintenance grants and means-tested tuition fees.”